youngser/dhatkhat/README.md

 ### Demo

-To run a simple working live demo, please run these lines
+This is exactly the same setting as Figures 8 and 10 in the paper (with _p = 0.09_) except that the graph is smaller, e.g., _n = 100_ as opposed to _n = 500_ in the paper.
+To run this simple demo, please run these lines in `R` prompt:
 ```
 if (!require(RCurl)) install.packages("RCurl")
 library(RCurl)